-I'timad al-Daula (Emperor's Pillar) was the title bestowed upon Mirza Ghiyas Beg by Emperor Jehangir.
-Of Persian descent, Mirza Ghiyas Beg became the first treasurer and then the prime minister (wazir) under Emperor Jehangir.
+I'timad al-Daula (Emperor's Pillar) was the title bestowed upon Mirza Ghiyath Beg by Emperor Jahangir.
+Of Persian descent, Mirza Ghiyath Beg became the first treasurer and then the prime minister (wazir) under Emperor Jahangir.
 His daughter, Nur Jahan, later married the Emperor and commissioned the mausoleum to honor the memory of her father upon his death in 1622.

 The mausoleum is like a jewel box: built entirely of pure marble, it marks the transitional phase from the grand and massive red sandstone architecture of Akbar to the softer and sensual architectural style that marked the reign of Shah Jahan.
 Many of the design elements foreshadow the Taj Mahal, the construction of which began in 1630.
 The I'timad al-Daula was the first Mughal structure to be completely encased in marble and extensively use pietra dura, the marble inlay work that is associated with the Taj Mahal.

 The tomb is of a modest scale, built on a low platform that is 4 feet (1.22m) high.
 It has a square plan measuring 68'-10" (21m), subdivided into nine chambers, with four corner octagonal towers in the form of minarets.
 The minarets frame the central roof pavilion that marks the tomb chamber below.
 The kiosks of the minarets consist of small hemispherical cupolas resting on small arches supported by eight pilasters.
 The roof pavilion imparts a distinct Hindu feel in its use of a Bengali roof, completed by a wide overhang, or eaves (chhajja).